telamon/mdpreview/README.md

 ### Todos

 * Images are not refreshed on reload.
 * Currently can't navigate back after clicking a link.
+(Press `r` to return to your original document).

 Installation
 ------------